 In my opinion, selective breeding is an art form.
 Thus I started to call my way of keeping and breeding shrimp

 Shrimp Art Tigerbees is the name for shrimp I am breeding, my lineages and the strains I developed.
 SAFARI is a highly speczialised variant from hybrids of Crystal Shrimp x C. mariae ‘ Blue’ and ‘ Black’.
-They are pure breed for Dancing Man pattern, without serrata or backline influence.
+They are pure breed for Safari pattern, without backline influence.

 However, my interest in nature are very multiple and not only limited to shrimp !
 Examples: